ColinFay/hordes/README.md

      6.5262      -0.2234
 ```

-As they are promises, you can use them in an async/await pattern or with `then/catch`
+As they are promises, you can use them in an async/await pattern or with `then/catch`.
+The rest of this README will use `async/await`

 ``` javascript
 const {library} = require('./index.js');